-- 1. Annotations will be checked within the first week of classes. - 2.
-Summer Assignment will be due on the first day of classes: August 27.
-Please have a hard copy when you come to class.
-This will also be submitted on Turnitin.com
+- 1. Annotations will be due on the first day of classes. - 2.
+Summer Assignment will be due on the first day of classes.
+Please have a hard copy when you come to class. - a.
+Both assignments will be submitted on Turnitin.com